 So What Are the Keys to Successful Writing?

 When?
 Write now.
 Write with patience.
 Write with persistence.
 And write with perspiration.

 Notice I didn’t include passion as a key.
 That’s because in writing, passion is a given.
 I know of few successful writers who lack passion of some kind.
 It may be the need for expression, the desire for an audience, or the dream for fame.
 Everyone can express themselves uniquely.
 Some will gain a hearing.
 A few will taste fame.

-But those who write with “fire in their bones,” like the passion of Jeremiah, are the ones who “can’t not write” no matter how many rejections they receive.
-Fueled by a cause, a message, the sheer beauty of creating, and the Supreme Author Himself–to these, passion is not an option or a key.
+But those who write with “fire in their bones,” like the passion of the biblical prophet, Jeremiah, are the ones who “can’t not write” no matter ow many rejections they receive.
+Fueled by a cause, a message, the sheer beauty of creating, and Supreme Author Himself, to these, passion is not an option or a key.
 It’s their motive.
 These are the ones who believe in the three keys above as well.
 They may not achieve stardom, but they understand that true success is simply hearing God’s “Well Done.”

 And after all, isn’t that what really matters?

 Do not neglect your gift..Be diligent…give yourself wholly…so that everyone may see your progress.
 Watch your life…closely.
 Persevere….
 (1 Timothy 4:14-16 NIV).

 These “keys” are not exhaustive.
 Which one of these (or others) is most challenging for you?
 Besides writing, in what other areas of life can you apply these keys?